How to Manage Product Backlog (Strategies, Tips & Tricks)

 The product backlog is managed by the Product Owner or Product Manager, who is responsible for the following:

 - Defining the items: This involves detailing each item in the backlog and its purpose.
-Items in a product backlog are often written as user stories, which are short descriptions of a feature from an end user's perspective.
+Items in a product backlog are often written as user stories, short descriptions of a feature from an end user's perspective.

 - Maintaining the backlog: The Product Owner regularly updates the backlog to reflect changes in business needs, user feedback, or lessons learned from previous work.